aorinevo/an-gradebook/readme.txt

 == Changelog ==

+Version 2.2.4:

+* Changed CSS for GradeBook buttons to match wp-core-ui.
+* Fixed a bug where cells multiple copies of rows and columns were being displayed.
+* Changed CSS for chart view on students gradebook to match that of the admin view.

 Version 2.2.3:

 * Added DB Versioning to fire any upgrades to the db on future updates.
 * Cleaned up code.

 Version 2.2: